Automattic/wordpress-activitypub/readme.txt

 == Changelog ==

+= 3.2.0 =

+* Added: Support for Seriously Simple Podcasting
+* Added: Blog extra fields
+* Added: Support "read more" for Activity-Summary
+* Added: `Like` and `Announce` (Boost) handler
+* Added: Simple Remote-Reply endpoint
+* Added: "Stream" Plugin support
+* Added: New Fediverse symbol
+* Improved: Replace hashtags, urls and mentions in summary with links
+* Improved: Hide Bookmarklet if site does not support Blocks
+* Fixed: Link detection for extra fields when spaces after the link and fix when two links in the content
+* Fixed: `Undo` for `Likes` and `Announces`
+* Fixed: Show Avatars on `Likes` and `Announces`
+* Fixed: Remove proprietary WebFinger resource
+* Fixed: Wrong followers URL in "to" attribute of posts

 = 3.1.0 =

 * Added: `menu_order` to `ap_extrafield` so that user can decide in with order they will be displayed